 Why are the number of hours of supervised clinical training requirements changing?

-Due to consumer requests for more rigorous training for behavior analysts and a growing behavior analytic workforce, the Board Certified Behavioral Analyst (BCBA) committee has decided that trainees need more supervised experience and guidance from supervisors.
+Due to consumer requests for more rigorous training for behavior analysts and a growing behavior analytic workforce, the Board Analyst Certification Board (BACB) committee has decided that trainees need more supervised experience and guidance from supervisors.

 What type of supervision is offered in the OnlinePsychology@Pepperdine program?

-The level of supervision varies depending on the field site and the supervisor, and how much time they can dedicate in a given month.
-You may experience both concentrated and regular supervision throughout your experience.
+You will receive group supervision from your PSY 620 practicum instructor weekly for each term you are enrolled in the course.
+The supervision category you accrue hours under varies depending on your fieldwork site and the frequency and intensity of supervision accrued each month with your site supervisor and practicum instructor.
+This often varies with your number of cases and how much time your site supervisor can dedicate to your supervision in a given month.
+You may accrue both concentrated and regular supervision throughout your experience.
 Concentrated supervision hours are weighted at 1.33:1, and regular supervision is weighted at 1:1.
-Total hours will range between 1,500 and 2,000 depending on the supervision you receive.
+The total hours needed to take the BCBA exam ranges between 1,500 and 2,000 depending on the supervision you receive.

-The 600 hours required by OnlinePsychology@Pepperdine meets the 40 percent maximum requirement of restricted hours as required by the BCBA under the concentrated supervision model.
-1,500 hours x 40 percent is 600 hours of restricted supervised hours.
+The 20 hours per month required by OnlinePsychology@Pepperdine meets the minimum monthly hour requirement of restricted hours as required by the BCBA.

 How do the new requirements benefit me?

-The total number of experience hours needed to take the BCBA exam (1,500–2,000) give you more hands-on training and a greater network of professionals to better prepare for a successful career in ABA.
+The total number of experience hours needed to take the BCBA exam give you more hands-on training, more preparation with BCBA- or supervisory-level activities, and a greater network of professionals to better prepare you for a successful career in ABA.

-Do I get to customize the 600 hours with my placement site or are certain hours dedicated to unrestricted and restricted?
+Do I get to customize the 20 hours per month with my practicum site or are certain hours dedicated to unrestricted and restricted?